![]() |

 judges, and brought before him the brother of Jesus, he who was called Christ, whose name was James, and some others (or some

 of his companions) and when he had formed an accusation against them, he delivered them to be stoned.
+This too should be disregarded because firstly, the stoning of James is

 not recorded in Acts; secondly, Hegesippus a Jewish Christian, writing ca. 170 CE, says that James was killed not by stoning